Italy looks to 'Super Mario' Draghi to end political crisis - WTMJ

 It proved to be a turning point for Europe.

-Italy, the third-largest economy in the European Union, nevertheless had been heading into a recession even before it became the first country in the West to be hit hard by COVID-19 last February.
+Almost a decade later, the third-largest economy in the European Union was heading into a recession even before Italy became the first country in the West to be hit hard by COVID-19 last February.
 The ensuing economic devastation has only made matters worse, with gross domestic product falling 8.8% last year and nearly 450,000 jobs lost, national statistics agency ISTAT reported this week.

 Italy’s borrowing costs in respect to the benchmark German bund dropped considerably on Wednesday, signaling markets’ approval of Draghi.
 Italy needs to turn to the markets regularly to keep up with payments on the second-highest debt to gross domestic product ratio in the eurozone.